 Yes, it is safe even for pregnant women and young children.
 Different techniques and needles sizes are used, as well as careful considerations taken with these clients.

-Acupuncture is a holistic therapy and address multiple conditions and concerns at once, from the mind to the body, all can benefit from Acu therapy.
-Some ailments respond better to Acu than others, these include aches and pains, problems relating to sleep, digestion, the skin, mental-emotional, and stress.
-Many other conditions will benefit from the combination of other therapies along with Acu, these will be assessed and prescribed by your physician.
+Acupuncture is a holistic therapy and address multiple conditions and concerns at once, from the mind to the body, all can benefit from this type of therapy.
+Some ailments respond better to acupuncture than others, these include muscle aches and pains, problems relating to sleep, digestion, the skin, mental-emotional, and stress.
+Many other conditions will benefit from the combination of other therapies along with acupuncture, these will be assessed and prescribed by your physician.

-Can I get acupuncture if I don't have a "problem" or "disease"?
+Can I get acupuncture if I don't have a "problem" or "condition"?

 But of course!
 Acupuncture, like Naturopathic medicine and CHM, aims to maintain health and prevent disease.
 Many clients receive regular treatment as a form of self-care and wellness instead of utilizing it like a "pill" for only when a problem has developed.

-Most WA State insurances now cover Acu to an extent, therefore, it is the client's responsibility to double check their benefits with their provider prior to making an appointment to ensure adequate coverage.
-Please note that cupping, Tui Na, Gua Sha, and moxibustion specifically are not likely covered.
+Most WA State insurances now cover acupuncture to an extent, therefore, it is the client's responsibility to double check their benefits with their provider prior to making an appointment to ensure adequate coverage.
+Please note that cupping and Tui Na specifically are not likely covered.